-The Christmas tradition was first documented in 336 AD when an early Roman calendar positioned December 25 as the day of observance.
-Special foods, decorations of greenery in the home and gift giving were part of that custom.
+T he Christmas tradition was first documented in 336 AD when an early Roman calendar positioned December 25 as the day of observance.
+Special foods, decorations of greenery in the home, and gift giving were part of that custom.
 By 1100, Christmas was recognized as the most important holiday in Europe and St. Nicholas symbolized the tradition of gift giving.
 During the 1500s, a religious movement that led to the Reformation and the birth of Protestantism caused many Christians to consider Christmas a pagan celebration because it included many non-religious customs.
 In the 1600s, Christmas was outlawed in England and many British colonies in America, though gift giving continued and prevailed.

-A European legend tells how in the 1700s, St. Boniface persuaded the Teutons to give up their cruel practice of sacrificing a child before an oak tree during the midwinter festival.
-Disgusted by this tradition, he suggested cutting down a big fir tree, take it home and celebrate around it with the innocent children.
+A European legend tells how, in the 1700s, St. Boniface persuaded the Teutons to give up their cruel practice of sacrificing a child before an oak tree during the midwinter festival.
+Disgusted by this tradition, he suggested cutting down a big fir tree, taking it home and celebrating around it with the innocent children.
 He honored the fir tree because it symbolized immortality; the leaves were always green and the top pointed up to the heavens.
 During the 1800s, decorating a tree and sending cards became popular.
 The custom of decorating a Christmas tree spread throughout Germany into the rest of the European community and England.
-It came to America with the German immigrants and because this custom was favored by British royalty, it became fashionable in the homes of many Americans of English decent.
+It came to America with the German immigrants and, because this custom was favored by British royalty, it became fashionable in the homes of many Americans of English descent.

-Today, the tradition of decorating a Christmas tree lives on for about two-thirds of the American population.
+Today, the tradition of decorating a Christmas tree lives on for about % of the American population.
 Half of these people will buy real Christmas trees while the other half will buy artificial trees.
-This year at least 100 million seedling conifers have been planted as Christmas trees seedlings and about 40 million trees will be cut and sold.
-Of all the Christmas trees, 90 percent of the trees are planted and raised on farms and ten percent are cut from native stands.
-In the U.S. alone, over one million acres are devoted to Christmas tree production; more than 12,000 growers supply trees at Christmas time.
+Of all the live Christmas trees, 90 percent are planted and raised on farms and 10 percent are cut from native stands.
+In the United States alone, over one million acres are devoted to Christmas tree production, with more than 12,000 growers supplying trees at Christmas time.